YashMunjal/face-detection-js/README.md

-# face-detection-js
+# Hand detection scrolling
-Face detection software made from javascript
+Scroll the webpage with the movement of your hands using your webcam